yuvalabdu/FinalProject/README.md

 ## Description

 This project demonstates a smart automation infrastructure.
-It is bulid in 2 main sections: Main- contains all the infrastructure, and Test: contains all the tests. in the main section there are 4 packages (extensions, pageObjects, utilities, workflows) that contain number of classes whit methods.
+It is bulid in 2 main sections: Main- contains all the infrastructure, and Test: contains all the tests. in the main section there are 4 packages (extensions, pageObjects, utilities, workflows) that contain number of classes with methods.
 In this way, the tests can be created in very simple way with minimum lines of code.

 ## Infrastructure includes using of: